Faster MCMC for Gaussian Latent Position Network Models

-The main tool we use to accomplish this task is Hamiltonian Monte Carlo (HMC).
-HMC \citep{duane1987hybrid, neal2011mcmc, betancourt2017conceptual} and its variants \citep{girolami2011riemann, hoffman2014no, betancourt2016identifying} are a class of MCMC algorithms that leverage Hamiltonian dynamics to construct efficient gradient-informed proposals for differentiable posterior distributions.
-A properly tuned HMC proposal produces large moves in a chain whilst maintaining high Metropolis-Hastings acceptance rates.
-As such, HMC is often much more efficient than traditional random walk-based methods, especially for high-dimensional distributions with strong correlations amongst the variables.
+Our approach is instead based on Hamiltonian Monte Carlo (HMC).
+HMC \citep{duane1987hybrid, neal2011mcmc, betancourt2017conceptual} and its variants \citep{girolami2011riemann, hoffman2014no, betancourt2016identifying} are a class of MCMC algorithms that leverage Hamiltonian dynamics to construct gradient-informed proposals for differentiable posterior distributions.
+Well-tuned HMC proposals produce large moves while maintaining high Metropolis-Hastings acceptance rates.
+HMC can thus be much more efficient than traditional random walk-based methods, especially in high dimensions, without introducing any bias in the likelihood.

-Over the past few years, the use of HMC algorithms for Bayesian inference has been democratized in the open source software Stan \citep{carpenter2017stan}.
-Stan implements a specialized tuning and sampling strategy for HMC that is robust across a broad class of Bayesian models.
-Built-in diagnostic tools make it easy to identify and address mixing problems within the Markov chain.
-Nevertheless, Stan's robustness depends on making some sacrifices (e.g. all variables must be updated simultaneously, and discrete latent variables must be marginalized).
-Usually, this rigidity is worthwhile; the limited scope of Stan's algorithm still covers a wide range of models, and can be a relatively small price to pay for the ease of implementation and built-in mixing diagnostics.
-However, this is not the case for large LPMs; MCMC for large LPMs often stretches one's computational resources to their limit.
-We thus need all tools at our disposal (including sampling discrete random variables and block updates of variables) to optimize our inference strategy.
+In recent years, the use of HMC algorithms has been democratized in the software Stan \citep{carpenter2017stan}.
+Stan implements a specialized version of HMC that generally applies across a broad class of Bayesian models, with built-in tools for diagnosing Markov chain mixing problems.
+However, Stan's generality requires limiting its flexibility, such as requiring all discrete latent variables to be marginalized, and the rest to be updated simultaneously.
+Usually these are small sacrifices for easy HMC implementation with built-in mixing diagnostics.
+However, MCMC for large LPMs often stretches one's computational resources to their limit.
+We thus need all tools at our disposal to optimize our inference strategy, including sampling discrete random variables and block updates of variables.